AdisheshBalaji/mess-registration-app/README.md

 ### 🛠️ Admin Portal
 - View list of registered users under each mess.
 - Admin-only access(currently handled by simple frontend)
+- Can update mess limit for each mess
+- Can view people in each mess cleanly using `chart.js`

 ---